MortenLaugesen/PharmaNews/README.md

       development boosts the prospects of the ADC, which Takeda had previously invested in through a $1.2 billion deal.
 No specific capability change was stated in the provided source text.
-The phase 3 win is a significant milestone for the ADC, but limited detail was available in the provided source text regarding how this change is expected to shape the industry.
+The phase 3 win is a significant milestone for the ADC, and the partnership between Innovent and Takeda is expected to shape the industry, although the exact implications are not detailed in the source text.
+No specific monetary value beyond the initial $1.2 billion deal was stated for this particular development.
-      The deal value of $1.2 billion was previously announced, and this recent phase 3 win is a notable development for the partnered ADC. <o:p></o:p></span></p>
+      Limited detail was available in the provided source text regarding the phase 3 trial and the future plans for IBI343. <o:p></o:p></span></p>
       </div>
       <div style='margin-bottom:6.0pt'>
       <p class=MsoNormal><b><span style='font-size:10.0pt;mso-fareast-font-family: